auralia/nationstates-api-for-.net/README.md

 ## Features ##

-* Complete interface to the NationStates API (supports nation, region, world, World Assembly, Telegram, Authentication and even data dumps)
+* Complete interface to the NationStates API (supports nation, region, world, World Assembly, telegram, authentication and even data dumps)
 * Rate-limiting to prevent blocked access to the API, including for the telegram API (recruitment and non-recruitment)
 * XML decoding (all data is returned in simple data structures)